k1rak1ra/FEMBOY/README.md

 # F.E.M.B.O.Y.
 Finds Every Match Beyond Ordinary Yearning
-Because it finds all the tags, not just the ones you're looking for
+Because it finds all the tags, not just the ones you're looking for (and hopefully no false positives!)
 A comprehensive image management, tagging, and syncing system, all automated

 # What is it?